 Automated Market Makers (AMM)

-An automated marker maker (AMM) reinvents order books with pricing algorithms that automatically price any asset pairing in real-time (e.g. Bitcoin-US dollar).
+An automated market maker (AMM) reinvents order books with pricing algorithms that automatically price any asset pairing in real-time (e.g. Bitcoin-US dollar).

 Unlike traditional market-making, whereby firms provide an accurate price and a tight spread on an order book, AMMs decentralize this process and allow users to create a market on a blockchain.
 No counterparty is needed to make a trade—the AMM simply interacts with a blockchain to “create” a market.
 Instead of transacting directly with another person, exchange, or market-maker, users trade with smart contracts and provide liquidity.
 Unfortunately, there are no order types on an AMM because prices are algorithmically determined, resulting in a sort of market order.